Should you pick the Garmin Vivomove Style over the Vivomove HR?

 Smarts and looks

-You may pay more for the Garmin Vivomove Style, but the higher price tag is perfectly justified.
-You don't just get a classy aesthetic, but plenty of features as well.
+With the Garmin Vivomove Style, you don't just get a classy aesthetic, but plenty of features as well.
 If you want connected GPS, a hidden color display, and NFC payments, this is the one for you.

 Bare essentials

-Garmin Vivomove HR
+Garmin Vivomove HR - White/Rose Gold

 Just the basics